pastas.stats.core.acf#

 Calculate the autocorrelation function for irregular time steps.

-x (pandas.Series) – Pandas Series containing the values to calculate the cross-correlation for.
-The index has to be a Pandas.DatetimeIndex
+• x (pandas.Series) – Pandas Series containing the values to calculate the cross-correlation on.
+The index has to be a Pandas.DatetimeIndex.

-bin_method (str, optional) – method to determine the type of bin.
-Options are “rectangle” (default), and “gaussian”.
+• bin_method (str, optional) – method to determine the type of bin.
+Options are “rectangle” (default), “gaussian” and “regular” (for regular timesteps).

-bin_width (float, optional) – number of days used as the width for the bin to calculate the correlation.
-By default these values are chosen based on the bin_method and the average time step (dt_mu).
-That is 0.5dt_mu when bin_method=”rectangle” and 0.25dt_mu when bin_method=”gaussian”.
+• bin_width (float, optional) – number of days used as the width for the bin to calculate the correlation.

-alpha (float) – alpha level to compute the confidence interval (e.g., 1-alpha).
+• alpha (float, optional) – alpha level to compute the confidence interval (e.g., 1-alpha).

 Notes